 How to use the BCG Matrix?

-To look at each of these quadrants, here are some tips:
+Considering each of these quadrants, here are some recommendations on actions for each:

-- Dogs: The usual marketing advice is to remove any dogs from your product portfolio as they are a drain on resources.
+- Dog products: The usual marketing advice here is to aim to remove any dogs from your product portfolio as they are a drain on resources.

-However, some can generate ongoing revenue with little cost.
+However, this can be an over-simplification since it's possible to generate ongoing revenue with little cost.

-- Question marks: Named this, as it’s not known if they will become a star or drop into the dog quadrant.
+- Question mark products: As the name suggests, it’s not known if they will become a star or drop into the dog quadrant.
 These products often require significant investment to push them into the star quadrant.
 The challenge is that a lot of investment may be required to get a return.
 For example, Rovio, creators of the very successful Angry Birds game has developed many other games you may not have heard of.
 Computer games companies often develop hundreds of games before gaining one successful game.
 It’s not always easy to spot the future star and this can result in potentially wasted funds.

-- Stars: Can be the market leader though require ongoing investment to sustain.
+- Star products: Can be the market leader though require ongoing investment to sustain.
 They generate more ROI than other product categories.

 Use the model as an overview of your products, rather than detailed analysis.
 If market share is small, use the 'relevant market share' axis is based on your competitors rather than entire market.